yeswzc/LivingInUS/README.md

 联邦税 https://www.irs.gov/filing/free-file-do-your-federal-taxes-for-free (only for resident alian 1040, 1040NR is not available 2024 yet.)

 MD州税 https://interactive.marylandtaxes.gov/Individuals/iFile_ChooseForm/default.asp
-  For J-1 newbies: you may want to schedule pay MD tax estimate seasonally in the tax year before tax season to avoid late pay interest. (most people don't know before they start pay)
+  For J-1 newbies: you may want to schedule pay MD tax estimate seasonally in the tax year before tax season to avoid late pay interest.
+(Most people don't know before they were asked to pay interest.
+Especially those who file non-electronicly which they don't even know there is late pay interest not even to say how much of interest should be paid.
+This happened to me in the first year.)

 ##   ##
 ## 4 J-1 Waiver